 Best bike brands: Bicycle companies we trust

-Our pick of the bike brands which we rate highly at Cyclingnews
+The bike brands we rate highly at Cyclingnews and a guide to available marques

-Choosing the best bike brands is a tough ask.
-A quick brain dump here at Cyclingnews identified close to 100 different bike brands.
 There are some very large players, with global networks of bike shops.
 Others are niche, specialising in one type of bike.
 Some are so desirable and produce their bikes in such limited volumes that you’ll wait months or even years for a bike.

-A local bike shop may not have in stock the bike that you’re interested in, while some of the best bike brands only sell direct over the internet.
+A local bike shop may not have in stock the bike that you’re interested in, while some of the best bike brands only sell directly over the internet.
 That makes it tough to narrow down your selection.

-Fortunately, we get to ride many of the best road bikes and best gravel bikes available here at Cyclingnews, so we’re well positioned to help.
+Fortunately, we get to ride many of the best road bikes and best gravel bikes available here at Cyclingnews, so we’re well-positioned to help.
 Although we may not have ridden exactly the bike that you’ve shortlisted, and probably not in precisely the spec that you want, there are some brands the majority of whose products tend to score well in our reviews.

 So, with that said, here’s our pick of the best bike brands.
 Further down, there’s a more comprehensive list of brands that we rate highly.